Anatomy of Lungs

 The trachea or the windpipe conducts inhaled air into the lungs through its tubular branches, called bronchi.
 The bronchi then divide into smaller and smaller branches called bronchioles, which becomes smaller and microscopic.

 The bronchioles further end in clusters of microscopic balloon like air sacs called alveoli, which are connected to the larger tubes of the lungs by the tiny tubes known as alveolar ducts and bronchioles.
 The alveoli are so small that there are billions in the adult lungs.
-Their very small sizes produce maximum surface area, where the actual exchange of gases between the air in the alveolar spaces and the adjacent blood capillaries takes place.
+Their very small sizes jumpers for sale produce maximum surface area, where the actual exchange of gases between the air in the alveolar spaces and the adjacent blood capillaries takes place.
 In the alveoli, oxygen from the air is absorbed into the blood.
 Carbon dioxide, a waste product of metabolism, travels from the blood to the alveoli, where it can be exhaled.